factcast/factcast/factcast-site/documentation/content/intro/design/technical.md

 ## Choice #2: REST

 The obvious choice for implementing platform neutrsal APIs nowadays is REST.
 If we say REST were, we actually mean REST - not RPCish JSON over HTTP.
-The FactCast Rest Adapter provides an API with HATEOAS properties following the [JSON-LD](http://json-ld.org/spec/latest/json-ld-api/#jsonldoptions) spec.
+The FactCast Rest Adapter provides an API with HATEOAS properties.

 ## Choice #3: GRPC